Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 return max(profitInclude, profitExclude)

-Here is an example where one sub-problem is repeated.
-If we expand the recursion tree further, we will observe more instances of repeated sub-problems.
+This solution is inefficient because recursion will solve the same sub-problems repeatedly.
+We can observe repeated sub-problems by drawing the recursion tree.
+In the following image, one sub-problem is repeated.
+If we expand the recursion tree further, we will observe more repeated sub-problems.

-We initialize a 2D array dp[][] of size (n + 1) * (C + 1) and set all the values to -1.
-We use this array to store the solutions of the sub-problems.
-Now, the critical question is: Why is the size of the table (n + 1) * (C + 1)?
-Let's think!
-During recursion, the input sizes n and C decrease by at least 1 until they reach the base value of 0.
-So there are (n + 1) * (C + 1) possible sub-problems, and we need to allocate an entry for each one of them.
+We initialize a 2D table dp[][] of size (n + 1) * (C + 1) and set all values to -1.
+We use this table to store the solutions of the sub-problems.
+The critical question is: Why (n + 1) * (C + 1)?
+During recursion, input size n and C decrease by at least 1 until they reach 0.
+So there can be (n + 1) * (C + 1) possible sub-problems, and we need to allocate an entry for each one of them.

 Now, we call a helper function knapsack(P[], W[], i, C, dp), where the initial value of i is n.

-If dp[i][C] < 0, it means the result is not yet computed.
-So, we proceed with the recursive calculation:
+If dp[i][C] < 0, result is not yet computed.
+So, we proceed with the recursive calculation.

 int knapsack(int P[], int W[], int i, int C, int** dp)